MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-net-request-default-set-data.md

 ----------

 *RequestQueue* \[in\]
+A handle to a net request queue object.

 *Request* \[in\]
+A handle to a net request object.

 *Oid* \[in\]
+Specifies the object identifier of the requested operation.
+The value is an OID_XXX code.

 *InputBuffer* \[in\]
+A pointer to a caller-supplied buffer.

 *InputBufferLength* \[in\]
+The size of the buffer pointed to by *InputBuffer*.

 Return value
 ------------

-(NTSTATUS) If the operation is successful, the callback function must return STATUS\_SUCCESS, or another status value for which NT\_SUCCESS(status) equals TRUE.
+If the operation is successful, the callback function must return STATUS\_SUCCESS, or another status value for which NT\_SUCCESS(status) equals TRUE.
 Otherwise, an appropriate [NTSTATUS](https://msdn.microsoft.com/library/windows/hardware/ff557697) error code.

 Requirements
 ------------